erf-model/ERF/Docs/sphinx_doc/theory/NavierStokesEquations.rst

    \tau^{sfs}_{kk} = 2 \mu_t \frac{C_I}{C_s^2} (2 \tilde{S}_{ij} \tilde{S}_{ij})^{1/2}.

-The model coefficients :math:`C_s, C_I, Pr_t, Sc_t` have nominal values of 0.16, 0.09, 0.7, amd 0.7,
+The model coefficients :math:`C_s, C_I, Pr_t, Sc_t` have nominal values of 0.16, 0.09, 0.7, and 0.7,
 respectively (Martin et al., Theoret.
 Comput.
 Fluid Dynamics (2000)).
-Note that the gradient transport LES models take exactly the same form as the molecular transport terms, but with the constant constant molecular transport coefficients replaced by turbulent requivalents (e.g. :math:`\mu` becomes the turbulent viscosity, :math:`\mu_{t}`).
+Note that the gradient transport LES models take exactly the same form as the molecular transport terms, but with the constant molecular transport coefficients replaced by turbulent equivalents (e.g. :math:`\mu` becomes the turbulent viscosity, :math:`\mu_{t}`).
 Molecular transport is omitted in the present implementation because the molecular transport coefficients are insignificant compared to turbulent transport for most LES grids.

-.. note:: The omission of molecular transport in LES mode will need to be revisisted if resolutions close to DNS become of interest.
+.. note:: The omission of molecular transport in LES mode will need to be revisited if resolutions close to DNS become of interest.
       Presently, we also assume :math:`C_I =0`.
 This term is similar to the bulk viscosity term for molecular transport and should be added if the bulk viscosity term is added.
-It is beieved to be small for low-Mach number flows, but there is some discussion in the literature about this topic.
+It is believed to be small for low-Mach number flows, but there is some discussion in the literature about this topic.
 See Moin et al., "A dynamic subgrid-scale model for compressible turbulence and scalar transport", PoF (1991); Martin et al., Subgrid-scale models for compressible large-eddy simulations", Theoret.
 Comput.
 Fluid Dynamics (2000).